appscode/blog/content/post/proxysql-one-2022.06.01/index.md

 ~$ kubectl apply -f issuer.yaml
 issuer.cert-manager.io/my-issuer created
 ```
-### Setup KubeDB MySQL
+#### Setup KubeDB MySQL

-Now we need KubeDB MySQL servers in our cluster on which we would test our ProxySQL functionalities.<br>
+Now we need KubeDB MySQL servers in our cluster on which we would test our ProxySQL functionalities.
+To know details about KubeDB MySQL, you may refer to this [Link](https://kubedb.com/docs/v2022.05.24/guides/mysql/) <br>

 * Let the name of our MySQL object be `mysql-server` in the namespace  `demo`.
 We are choosing `5.7.36` as the `MySQL Version`, and would like to create a `MySQL Group Replication` with `3` nodes.
 We want to secure our MySQL server connections with TLS as well.
-By applying  the following yaml we can get our target Kubedb MySQL.
+By applying  the following yaml we can get our target KubeDB MySQL.

 ```yaml
 apiVersion: kubedb.com/v1alpha2